gauchocode/docker-compose-recipes/mautic/readme.md

 ```

 ### Option 2: with nginx installed on host
-1. Change Mautic host port on docker-compose.yml (could be 88 or another open port).
+1. Change Mautic host port on .env file (could be 808 or another open port).
 2. Run: **docker-compose pull**
 3. Run: **docker-compose up -d**
 4. Make a copy of nginx.conf on **/etc/nginx/sites-available**